steveshogren/hugo-blog/content/post/editor-abstraction-types.md

 While I would never want to take over a huge codebase without the Big Five, these weaknesses have caused me to rely on them less and less.

-## Syntactic Tools
+## Text-Based Tools

-A syntactic tool does not require an AST to work.
+A text-based tool does not require an AST to work.
 Consider **Extract Interface**.
 It takes a class and generates an interface next to the class containing all the public functions from the class.
 The refactoring does not require an AST to work, it can be easily achieved by combining several text commands.

-Any syntactic refactoring can be replaced with a text macro or regular expression.
+Any refactoring can be replaced with a text macro or regular expression.
 Here is where we see the power of good abstractions.
-Where a refactoring suite may provide dozens or hundreds of specialized commands that only work in a single language, a few good text abstractions compose endlessly.
+Where an IDE refactoring suite may provide dozens or hundreds of specialized commands that only work in a single language, a few good text abstractions compose endlessly.

-## Text Abstractions

 * **Edit**
 * **Change** - Change a piece of text with another